♠ Hyginus, Fabulae 30

 The wild stag with golden horns in Arcadia he brought alive to show Eurystheus.
 Latin Text

-Philadelphia, University of Pennsylvania Museum of Archaeology and Anthropology 75-35-1: Boiotian fibula with Herakles and Hind
+♦ Philadelphia, University of Pennsylvania Museum of Archaeology and Anthropology 75-35-1: Boiotian fibula with Herakles attacking Hind with a spear as he holds one of her horns; hind is suckling a fawn

 W.N.
 Bates, “Two Labors of Heracles on a Geometric Fibula,” American Journal of Archaeology 15 (1911), p.
 7 fig. 4